Stiles-X/GuessingGameAPI/README.txt

 	SOFTWARE.

-Documentation / Manual
+Documentation / Manual v0.1.0 (GuessingGame v0.1.2)

 - Introduction
 - CoreAPI
 -- CoreGame
+--- Exceptions
 -- API
+--- Enums
--- Exceptions
+--- Exceptions
 - ConsoleApp

 This project is made up of 2 parts.
 The 'CoreAPI' and 'ConsoleApp'.